cooleydw494/codemonkeys-docs/src/assets/md/get-started.md

 `cd` into your project and run `monk` or `monk help` to test your installation.

+If everything is working properly, you'll need to open the .env file that is generated and set your OPENAI_API_KEY.

 ## 📁 Structure

 CodeMonkeys' project structure aims to allow you to build/configure/run your automations in a simple, powerful way.